 Occasionally it may be necessary to undertake major building repairs, such as a roof renewal or a full refurbishment of the scheme.
 We will ensure you are fully consulted before we do any work and invite your comments regarding specification and choice of contractor.

-For most major works, we will invite the contractor to the scheme in advance to talk about the work involved, how it may affect you and how any disruption will be managed.
+invite the contractor to the scheme in advance to talk about the work involved, how it may affect you and how any disruption will be managed.